thecocolab/crash-course/module_04_intro_alliance_canada/README.md

 You can also use other programs like FileZilla or the command-line tool `rsync`.

-For automatic synchronization between your local system and the cluster, refer to the [Compute Canada Documentation](https://docs.alliancecan.ca/wiki/Transferring_data#Synchronizing_files).
+For automatic synchronization between your local system and the cluster, refer to the [Alliance Canada Documentation](https://docs.alliancecan.ca/wiki/Transferring_data#Synchronizing_files).

 ### Data Sharing and Access Control

-ComputeCanada provides fine-grained control over file and directory permissions using Access Control Lists (ACLs).
+Alliance Canada provides fine-grained control over file and directory permissions using Access Control Lists (ACLs).
 This allows you to share data with specific users without making it accessible to everyone.

 #### Access Control Lists (ACLs)